Show/Hide Toolbars

 and remove the NIL return value from the RETURN statement.

-•Now 2 errors remain.
+Now, two errors remain.
 These indicate that X# does not know how to convert the array index from string to int.
-This is on the line with the range assignment.
+This is in line with the range assignment.

 In Visual Objects you would use the 'Automation Server' tool to generate such a class wrapper.
 In .Net there is a similar tool.
 The easiest way to achieve this is to add a reference to Excel to the references of the application: